thiesac/store-manager/README.md

 5. Access the API via the provided endpoints as described above.

 Remember to set up your environment, define environment variables, and adjust database configurations as needed.
 Enjoy coding! 😊

+## Contributing

+Contributions to this project are welcome!
+If you have bug fixes, feature additions, or improvements, please feel free to open an issue or submit a pull request.

+## Acknowledgments

+I would like to acknowledge and express my gratitude to [Trybe](https://www.betrybe.com/) for their support and guidance throughout the development of this educational resource.